rosiii87/crwn-clothing/README.md

-## Lesson-26-complete
+## Lesson-28

-In this repository, all our components have been converted to styled-components!
+In this lesson we are using redux-thunk for asynchronous event handling!
+We have modified our collections-page collections-overview components to use the container pattern to separate their loading logic out of our shop component, and into their own isolated files.

 # How to fork and clone